benjaminion/upgrading-ethereum-book/src/book.md

 `DEPOSIT_CONTRACT_TREE_DEPTH` specifies the size of the (sparse) Merkle tree used by the Eth1 deposit contract to store deposits made.
 With a value of 32, this allows for $\smash{2^{32}}$ = 4.3 billion deposits.
 Given that the minimum deposit it 1 Ether, that number is clearly enough.

+Since deposit receipts contain Merkle proofs, their size depends on the value of this constant.

 ##### `JUSTIFICATION_BITS_LENGTH`

-As an optimisation to Casper FFG&mdash;the process by which finality is conferred on epochs&mdash;Eth2 uses a "k-finality" rule.
+As an optimisation to Casper FFG&mdash;the process by which finality is conferred on epochs&mdash;the beacon chain uses a "k-finality" rule.
 We will describe this properly when we look at processing justification and finalisation.
 For now, this constant is just the number of bits we need to store in state to implement k-finality.
-For k&nbsp;=&nbsp;2 we track the justification status of the last four epochs.
+With k&nbsp;=&nbsp;2, we track the justification status of the last four epochs.

 [TODO: link to justification and finalisation / k-finality]::

+##### `PARTICIPATION_FLAG_WEIGHTS`

+This array is just a convenient way to access the various weights given to different validator achievements when calculating rewards.
+The three weights are defined under [incentivization weights](#incentivization-weights), and each weight corresponds to a flag stored in state and defined under [participation flag indices](#participation-flag-indices).

 ##### `ENDIANNESS`